Safety and system uptime in the St. Gotthard Base Tunnel.

 These climate control units or cooling units ensure that the thermal pressure of the electronic components integrated inside the electrical enclosures does not become too high and that they work safely and reliably throughout their whole service lives.

-Pfannenberg and Swibox - A Time-Tested Team
+Pfannenberg and Swibox – a time-tested team.

-Two long-term partners have joined forces once more for the Gotthard Base Tunnel project: Pfannenberg, a medium-sized company with its headquarters in Hamburg and specialist for the thermal management and process cooling of electrical enclosures, and the company Swibox, also an expert in the area of customized electrical enclosure manufacture with its headquarters in Balterswil in Switzerland.
+Two long-term partners have joined forces once more for the Gotthard Base Tunnel project: Pfannenberg, a medium-sized company with its headquarters in Hamburg and specialist for the thermal management and process cooling of electrical enclosures, and the company Swibox, also an expert in the area of customised electrical enclosure manufacture with its headquarters in Balterswil in Switzerland.

 At the beginning of the cooperation, standard products from Pfannenberg’s comprehensive portfolio of products were installed in the Swibox switch cabinets.
 The first time the two companies developed a climate control concept for a specific customer was 2003, during the “Lötschberg Tunnel” project.
 This concept was designed especially for the challenging demands of railway tunnel applications.

-Electrical enclosures withstand ever alternating pressure
+Electrical enclosures withstand ever alternating pressure.

 The largest technical challenges were the high requirements to the system of protection of the electrical enclosure, IP 65, and also the high alternating pressure load which is caused by the trains passing through.
 When entering the tunnel, the train pushes the air ahead of it, causing overpressure until the train passes by the cross passage where the electrical enclosures are standing.
 As soon as the train has passed, the overpressure transforms suddenly to a corresponding under-pressure.
-All the electrical enclosures and the installed cooling units are exposed to the load of this alternating pressure of up to +/- 5 kPa.
-(Figure 2 cross passage Lötschberg Tunnel with electrical enclosures and climate control units).
+All the electrical enclosures and the installed cooling units are exposed to the load of this alternating pressure of up to ±5 kPa. (figure 2 cross passage Lötschberg Tunnel with electrical enclosures and climate control units).
 It had to be ensured that all devices can withstand this alternating pressure mechanically, simultaneously implementing the high system of protection.

-It was possible to meet these requirements, thanks to the mechanical unit construction (Figure 3: Swibox electrical enclosure with Pfannenberg DTGT cooling units without top cover) developed especially in cooperation with the company Swibox.
+It was possible to meet these requirements, thanks to the mechanical unit construction (figure 3: Swibox electrical enclosure with Pfannenberg DTGT cooling units without top cover) developed especially in cooperation with the company Swibox.
 This construction ensures a leak-proof separation of the surrounding (outer wall of the unit) and the inside of the electrical enclosure (unit inside), also under pressure load.
 A special feature here is the developed pressure body inside which the components of the inner cooling circuit are housed.
 Therefore, it was not enough to use reinforced sheet metal: the selection of a suitable material and the increased material thickness in combination with specially installed stiffening plates led to the desired compressive strength.

-Climate control concept of electrical enclosures does not only mean cooling
+Climate control concept of electrical enclosures does not only mean cooling.

 Another challenge in tunnels is the ambient air.
 Large temperature differences ranging from –20 °C to +40 °C, maximum humidity of 100 %, and ferrous abrasion of brakes, rails and contact lines in the ambient air increase the risk of corrosion and show how different a tunnel application is compared to standard applications.